Biden takes the helm as president: 'Democracy has prevailed'

-WASHINGTON (AP) — Joe Biden was sworn in as the 46th president of the United States on Wednesday, summoning American resilience to confront a historic confluence of crises and urging people to come together to end an “uncivil war” in a nation deeply divided after four tumultuous years
+WASHINGTON (AP) — Joe Biden was sworn in as the 46th president of the United States on Wednesday, declaring that “democracy has prevailed” and summoning American resilience and unity to confront the deeply divided nation's historic confluence of crises.

 “The will of the people has been heard, and the will of the people has been heeded.
 We’ve learned again that democracy is precious and democracy is fragile.
 At this hour, my friends, democracy has prevailed," Biden said.
 "This is America’s day.
 This is democracy’s day.
 A day in history and hope, of renewal and resolve.”